 (1) In this city, George Turner Marsh imported koi fish for a garden at the 1894 World's Fair.
+The overturning of measures to segregate schools in this city paved the way for the Gentlemen's Agreement, which reduced immigration from a Pacific nation.
 Many of those immigrants passed through Angel Island en route to this city, which experienced an influx of Japanese migrants after a catastrophic 1906 earthquake.
 For the point, name this northern California city on a namesake bay.